5th anniversary of Pike Co. massacre

 He also pleaded guilty to gun specifications, conspiracy, burglary, possession of dangerous ordnance and tampering with evidence.

 In all, Jake pleaded guilty to 23 charges.

 Eight members of the Rhoden family were found dead the morning of April 22, 2016, in their Pike County homes in southern Ohio.

 The slayings are considered the state’s biggest and most complex homicide investigation to date, resulting in more than 1,000 tips, hundreds of people interviewed and dozens of search warrants, officials say.

 The victims are family patriarch Christopher Rhoden, 40; his older brother, Kenneth Rhoden, 44; his cousin, Gary Rhoden; his former wife, Dana Lynn Rhoden, 37, and their children: Clarence “Frankie” Rhoden, 20, Hanna Mae Rhoden, 19, Christopher Rhoden Jr., 16, and Frankie’s fiancé, Hannah Gilley.

 More than two and a half years went by before authorities made arrests in the case.

-November 13, 2018, six people with blood ties to the Rhodens through a young child were arrested and charged in connection with the murders.
+Six people with blood ties to the Rhodens through a young child were arrested the morning of Nov.
+13, 2018, and charged in connection with the murders.

-The young child connecting the two families is now-5-year-old Sophia Wagner, the daughter of Hanna Mae Rhoden and Jake Wagner.
+The young child connecting the two families is now-7-year-old Sophia Wagner, the daughter of Hanna Mae Rhoden and Jake Wagner.

 All of the Rhodens were shot in the head -- most several times in three mobile homes on Union Hill Road and at another home a few miles away, according to autopsy records released in September.